 Credit Monitoring Matters

-Monitoring your credit is important to ensure you aren’t a victim of identity theft.
+Monitoring your credit is important to help protect you from becoming a victim of identity theft.
 Checking your credit report once a year may not be enough; daily monitoring can alert you when suspicious activity occurs and help you identify fraud.
 They can even help recover your identity once you become a victim.